devalot/git/content/resetting/hard.md

   #.
 Use `git log --oneline` to see how the history changed

   #.
-Use `git status` to review the staging area and working directory
+Use `git status` to review the index and working directory

   #.
 Notice that the working directory was also changed